youdevils/Triangle/readme.txt

 Can be instanciated in the following ways:
 1. Empty
     Is not set to any meaningful values.
-Will output error to terminal.
+Will be in this state if validation fails.
 2. Set_By_Length
     Take all three side lengths of a triangle
 3. Set_ALL